Monthly Vegetable Gardening Tips

 For more information on growing potatoes, see Potatoes, white (PDF, 15Kb) from the UC Davis, Vegetable Research and Information Center.
 Additional information is available in UC ANR Leaflet 2802, Growing Potatoes (PDF, 129Kb).

+Let your vegetable garden soil dry out a bit.
+It should be moist but not wet, and dry enough to crumble when pressed in your hand, before you prepare it for planting.
 Loosen the soil to a depth of 6 to 10 inches with a spading fork and pulverize any clods into pea-sized granules.
 Spread fertilizer and compost and then lightly work into the soil, rake it in, and lightly water it in.
 Your beds are now ready to plant warm-season crops.

 Tomato and pepper transplants can be planted this month.
 Seeds of pumpkins, beans, corn, squash, cucumbers, and melons can be sown in the garden around the middle of this month.
 For interesting and unusual fall decorations, consider growing pumpkins or winter squash that are unusual and not your ordinary jack-o-lantern.
 Here are some varieties to consider.